LinShunKang/MyPerf4J/README.md

 UserServiceImpl.getId1       90     4.31        4        8     0.08      2793        4        5        6        8        8        8        8        8
 UserServiceImpl.getId2       90     0.00        0        0     0.00      2793        0        0        0        0        0        0        0        0
 ```

-## About Rough Mode and Accurate Mode
-* Rough Mode
-    - The accuracy is slightly worse, and it will discard the record whose response time exceeds the specified threshold.
-    - It saves more memory, and only uses array to record response time.
-    - The speed is a little faster.
-    - Default mode.

-* Accurate Mode
-    - High accuracy, records all response times.
-    - It consumes relatively memory and uses array & Map to record response time.
-    - The speed is slightly slower.
-    - Need to add property RecorderMode=accurate in `/your/path/to/myPerf4J.properties`.

-* Suggestions
-    - For memory-sensitive or precision applications that are not particularly demanding, Rough Mode is recommended.
-    - The Accurate Mode is recommended for applications that are insensitive to memory and require high accuracy.

-## About MyPerf4J-ASM
-* MyPerf4J-ASM
-    * Implement aspect weaving using [ASM](http://asm.ow2.io/)
-    * From a technical perspective, it is not mature enough,
-    * Extremely fast!
-    * Does not produce any unnecessary objects, does not affect the program's own GC.